 It’s time to start enjoying life without the discomfort of allergies!
-Whether you suffer from seasonal allergies or you feel like you’re never really symptom-free, Riverside Medical Clinic offers the expertise to diagnose and care for allergies in patients of all ages.
+Whether you suffer from seasonal allergies or you feel like you’re never really symptom-free, we offer the expertise to diagnose and care for patients of all ages.

 Allergy symptoms occur when your immune system overreacts to an allergen trigger.
 Your immune system believes the substance is harming you and treats it like an invader.
 In an effort to protect your body, your immune system produces antibodies that release chemicals, including histamines.
 It’s those histamines that make you sneeze, itch and cough.